Top 20 Intriguing Facts about Socrates

 Socrates Address by Louis Joseph LeBrun from Wikimedia Commons

-Socrates favoured a much more interesting method of exploring difficult issues than penning boring philosophical treatises or lecturing pupils on the nature of knowing.
+Socrates favored a much more interesting method of exploring difficult issues than penning boring philosophical treatises or lecturing pupils on the nature of knowing.
 In Athens’ crowded outdoor market, the Agora, he would loiter about all day and chitchat with passersby.

 Whether they were young, elderly, male, female, politicians, or prostitutes, nobody was safe from Socrates’ humorous interrogations.
-Crowds of young Athenians would come to see Socrates employ his biting wit and unflappable logic to corner his victims in their own minds.
+Crowds of young Athenians would come to see Socrates employ his biting wit and unflappable logic to corner his victims in their minds.
 The victim should be as haughty and snobbish as possible.

 12. Socrates didn’t fully dismiss the supernatural